 I am a developer of SPM, the open source software package for analysing neuroimaging data.
 In particular, I work on DCM for fMRI, a technology which lets people investigate brain circuitry.
 I am situated in the Methods Group, headed by Professor Karl Friston.

-My neurobiological interest is how the brain constructs a model of the world based on what we see.
+My neurobiological interest is how the brain constructs a model of the world and how this changes as we age.
 In particular, I am interested in the functional anatomy of the hippocampus - a brain structure critical for memory and imagination, which declines early in the progression of Alzheimer’s disease.
 See selected Publications.

 Contact: peter dot zeidman at ucl.ac.uk